epogrebnyak/justpath/README.md

 justpath
 ```

-Same as above, no line numbers, no comments, no color, just bare text.
+Same as above, but no line numbers, no comments, no color, just bare text.

 ```console
 justpath --bare --no-color